autopi-io/documentation/docs/cloud/fleet/Device_Install_Procedure.md

     ![device_settings_select_vehicle](/img/cloud/fleet/device_install_procedure/device_settings_select_vehicle.png)
 7. The device is now paired to a vehicle.

-## Procedure for assigning devices to templates.
+## Procedure for Assigning Devices to Templates.

 1. Login to your fleet management cloud service such as cloud.autopi.io